Quit Making Unhealthy Compromises

 Bill could have prepped some meals earlier in the week that could have substituted this terrible meal…another health compromise Bill made because he was too busy.

-In hind-sight, heart disease and diabetes is better than taking 30 minutes on Sunday to make your lunches for the week…
+In hindsight, heart disease and diabetes are better than taking 30 minutes on Sunday to make your lunches for the week…

 Unexpected circumstances really can throw off your nutrition.
 Bill did not plan for this and it really wasn’t his fault that this got put in front of him.
 What was his fault is that he allowed himself to get carried away and have multiple pieces.
 Don’t forget, around 95% of cookies and cakes include trans fat.

-4:03pm: Bill heads out early (he can, he’s the boss) to hit up the gym and grabs a couple cookies off of the receptionists desk on his way out: “For the road!
+4:03 pm: Bill heads out early (he can, he’s the boss) to hit up the gym and grabs a couple of cookies off of the receptionist’s desk on his way out: “For the road!
 Just two will hold me over until supper.”

 -How on Earth is Bill possibly hungry after eating all of that?
 If you’ll notice all of the goods Bill has consumed were basically empty calories.

-Drinking plenty of water can satiate your appetite and prevent fatigue related to dehydration.
+Drinking plenty of water can satiate your appetite and prevent fatigue-related dehydration.

 If you are feeling hungry drink a large amount of water to satiate you for a while.

-Due to Bill’s terrible diet its imperative that he gets in some heart pumping exercise.
+Due to Bill’s terrible diet, it is imperative that he gets in some heart-pumping exercise.
 It has been proven that exercise is just as effective as medication at preventing coronary heart disease (Ornish et al 1990).

 Try to get at least 30 minutes of medium-high intensity exercise each day!
 Anything is better than nothing!

-6:13pm: Bill and his family sit down for a wonderful balanced meal full of vegetables, protein, and fruits!
+6:13 pm: Bill and his family sit down for a wonderfully balanced meal full of vegetables, protein, and fruits!
 Even Bill eats healthy when he has TIME: “This is amazing, seems like years since I’ve had fruit, it even tastes good!
 I need to eat like this every meal!
 No worries, I’ll start next Monday!”